Edmundas Vaitekūnas: Biography

 Since 1991, Vaitekūnas was the General Director of the Agency of the Lithuanian Copyright Protection Association (since the beginning of the establishment of this organization).
 He was authorized by Lithuanian government in 1992, and held negotiations with the leadership of the Soviet Copyright Agency in Moscow on the transfer of property and documentation to Lithuania.

 In 1992, Vaitekūnas had studied copyright at the U.S. Congressional Studies Center in Washington DC.
 In 2004, he graduated from the Institute of Journalism of the Faculty of Communication of Vilnius University and acquired the specialty of public relations and spokesperson.

 In 2007, his agency headed received an ambiguous public reaction, making efforts to get the founder of Grūtas Park, Viliumas Malinauskas to pay a fee to the authors of the sculptures that worshiped the Soviet era in that park.

 By the decision of the Council of Authors in 2011, he was awarded the LATGA-A Gold Star for his personal contribution to the formation of the first copyright supervision entity in the history of Lithuania, the national system in this field, normative acts.

 Vaitekūnas participated in the 2012 elections to the Seimas of Lithuania, represented the Labor Party (Justiniškės constituency No.7).

-In 2013, the Vilnius District Court had endeda defamation case in which Vaitekūnas, the former head of the Lithuanian Copyright Protection Agency (LATGA-A), accused the singer and composer, Raigardas Tautkų and his life partner Žanetas Daubarytė of publicly defaming him.
+In 2013, the Vilnius District Court had ended a defamation case in which Vaitekūnas, the former head of the Lithuanian Copyright Protection Agency (LATGA-A), accused the singer and composer, Raigardas Tautkų and his life partner Žanetas Daubarytė of publicly defaming him.